MaxVilaRuiz/Opportunity-XplAIn---Datathon-2025/README.md

-# Schneider-Electric-Datathon2025
+# Opportunity XplAIn - Datathon 2025

 **Opportunity XplAIn** – An AI-powered solution for identifying potential customers.
-Built during [Datathon2025](https://www.datathon.cat/), this web application determines whether a customer will be profitable in a planned sale based on the company’s previous interactions with them.
+Built during [Datathon2025](https://www.datathon.cat/) for the [Schneider Electric](https://www.se.com) challenge, this web application determines whether a customer will be profitable in a planned sale based on the company’s previous interactions with them.
 To achieve this, we developed an LLM-based AI model with an F1 score and accuracy of approximately 0.75.
 In addition, we built a second LLM model that reads and processes the data obtained from the first one and provides a conclusion explaining why the initial model produced its response.

 Apart from these functionalities, Opportunity XplAIn presents the analysis results in a simplified, user-friendly, and explanatory way, making it accessible to everyone.
 It returns both the AI-generated explanations and several graphs designed to make data interpretation smoother and more intuitive.
 To make the user experience even easier, Opportunity XplAIn offers two ways of entering data: